omnibond/idm-scripting/microsoft/exchange/readme.md

     - Use the Extend Schema task in iManager to add the schema file Schema\exshell.sch from the installation directory.
     - Log out/log in to iManager to refresh your view of the schema.
 - Extend the AD Driver filter
+    - Note: these tasks can also be performed in Designer.
     - Open the AD Driver's Driver Overview in iManager.
     - Click the Driver Filter icon in the diagram to open the Driver Filter.
     - Click the User class in the Filter.
 Click the Add Attribute button.